-Welcome to Early College English 10 with Mr. Williams!
-This class will challenge students to consider "big" questions and to find/hone their voices while answering them.
+Welcome to English with Mr. Williams!
+In my classes- whether they are college-level dual credit or co-taught gen ed- I try to challenge students to consider "big" questions and to find/hone their voices while answering them.
 Students will first consider their own context- their individual backgrounds and experiences- when addressing the questions.
 The texts introduced- fiction/non-fiction and mutiple genres- will then be utilized to help students become users of language with voices of their own.
 In short, how can the literature we read, comprehend and interpret help us most fluently express our thoughts, ideas and values regarding important issues?
 There will be trials and tribulations along the way since much of what we do will be different than anything you have likely experienced in an English Language Arts class.
 Take heart, have faith and don't give up on the process!
 I am here to help you succeed, not to be an obstacle in your path towards independence.
 I strongly encourage all students to actively communicate with me so I know what I need to do to help.
 There will be daily assignments which will allow for this one-on-one communication.
 My hope for all of you is that by the end of the year you see literature as a way to add to our everyday experience and understanding of the world in which we live.